kennlebu/mobile-flashcards/README.md

 This app was tested on an Android device (Xiaomi Mi 9T Pro) using Expo Go.

 The app was run using `expo start`.
 Some dependencies are specific to the Expo version so be sure to run `expo install` should you encounter version incompatibility issues.

+The card flip animation was made using a tutorial by [Jason Brown](https://codedaily.io/tutorials/Create-a-Flip-Card-Animation-with-React-Native)